LHMak/multinational-retail-data-centralisation75/README.md

 <img width="447" alt="image" src="https://github.com/LHMak/multinational-retail-data-centralisation75/assets/147920042/43e4e3bc-c5ea-45b8-b76a-d6cc012f57d9">

-The query works by
+The query works by creating 3 common table expressions: cte, cte2, cte3 (rather unhelpful names I must admit).
+CTE looks at the date events table and concatenates the `year`, `month` and `day` fields together.

-The resulting table showed
+The resulting table showed that in 2013, the average time between sales was around 2:17 minutes; 2:15 in 1993 and 2:13 in 2002.

 ## License Information
 This project is licensed under the terms of the MIT license.